EffectOrientedProgramming/book/Chapters/04_Initialization.md

       assertCompletes
 ```

-By running `nightlyBatch` and `timeTravel` in parallel, we can ensure that the `nightlyBatch` Effect completes after "24 hours".
+By running `nightlyBatch` and `timeTravel` in parallel, we ensure that the `nightlyBatch` Effect completes after "24 hours".

 Using a simulated Clock means we no longer rely on real-world time.
 The example now runs in real-world milliseconds instead an entire day.